Mularstyle/CpxCedt/README.md

 2) In the repository settings, enable GitHub Pages for the main branch (root).
 3) The site will be available at: https://<your-username>.github.io/<repo-name>/

-Answer Security & GitHub Pages
+Answer System & Subproblems
-This CTF uses **salted SHA-256 hashing** for highly secure answer verification that works on GitHub Pages:
+This CTF uses **plaintext answers** with **subproblem support**:
 - ✅ Works on GitHub Pages (no external files needed)
-- ✅ Answers stay secret (only salted hashes are visible in code)
-- ✅ **Extremely secure** - even with hash visible, answers cannot be reverse-engineered
-- ✅ Each problem has unique salt making brute force attacks impractical
+- ✅ **Subproblem support** - each problem can have multiple numbered subproblems
+- ✅ **Progress tracking** - individual subproblem completion is tracked
+- ✅ **Main page shows progress** - displays "2/3" for partially completed problems

 Adding New Problems
 1) Edit assets/js/data.js to add your problem metadata
-2) Use generate-hashes.html to create a salted answer hash:
-   - Open generate-hashes.html in your browser
-   - Enter your answer (it will be normalized: trimmed and lowercased)
-   - Enter a unique salt for this problem (make it long and unique)
-   - Copy the generated hash
-   - Add both "salt" and "answerHash" to your problem data
+2) Define subproblems with their answers:

-Example problem entry:
+Example single subproblem:
 {
   id: "my-problem",
   title: "My Problem",